 Unlike SSDI, SSI is not based on an individual's work history.
 Instead, it's based solely on an individual's financial need.
 For individuals to qualify for SSI, they need to meet general income requirements.
 The SSA determines an applicant's income by calculating his or her resources, such as cash or property.
 An applicant with more resources is less likely to qualify for SSI, while an applicant with fewer resources is more likely to qualify for SSI.
 Important SSI factors include:

 For more information on determining whether an applicant falls below the SSI income threshold, please see the following articles: Understanding Supplemental Security Income: SSI Income and Supplemental Security Income: SSI Resources.

 The Social Security Administration's rules and regulations are more complicated than those of nearly any other administrative agency in the country.
 Simply determining the form of Social Security assistance you qualify for can be a daunting task.
-If you find yourself uncertain about your eligibility for SSI or SSDI, a good first step is to get a free initial claim evaluation from a Social Security disability benefits attorney.
-An attorney can help determine your eligibility and pursue your claim with confidence.
+If you find yourself uncertain about your eligibility for SSI or SSDI, a good first step is to speak with a Social Security disability benefits attorney in your neck of the woods.